JiapengLi/OpenWrt-luci-app-ser2net/README.md

 **openwrt-luci-add-luci-app-ser2net-support.patch** --> This patch adds service interface in LuCI.

 ## How To
-1. For people who uses OpenWrt first need check the OpenWrt source first.
+1. For people who uses OpenWrt first need checkout the OpenWrt source first.

 		mkdir openwrt
 		cd openwrt